Wereks/data-analyzer/README.md

 Module which lets you retrieve data of users and posts from  jsonplaceholder.typicode.com.

-Functions which lets you count number of posts made by an user,  pair the closests users by their geolocations and count the nonunique number of post titles.
+Functions to count number of posts made by an user,  pair the closests users by their geolocations and count the nonunique number of post titles.

-The module also provides dataclasses in which you can store the dictionaries representing user/address/geolocation points and post in an object.
+The module also provides dataclasses where you can store the dictionaries representing user/address/geolocation points and post in an object.

 To use the module you need to: